Rye St Antony School

 Rye St Antony School was an independent Roman Catholic boarding and day school for girls aged 3 to 18 years and boys aged 3 to 11 years in Headington, Oxford, England.
 The school's name was commonly abbreviated and referred to by both pupils and staff as 'Rye'.
 Rye was unique as a girls' independent Catholic school due to the fact that it was founded by two women rather than by a religious order.

-In 2024, it merged with Headington School to become a new school, named "Headington Rye Oxford".
+In 2024, it merged with Headington School to become Headington Rye Oxford.

 History

 The school was founded by Elizabeth Rendall and Ivy King in 1930 after a visit to the Church of St Anthony of Padua in Rye, East Sussex.

 There were only seven headmistresses in Rye's history.
-In 1960, Miss Rendall died, and in 1963 the school became an educational trust with a Governing Body.
+In 1960, Miss Rendall died, and in 1963, the school became an educational trust with a Governing Body.
 Miss King continued as Headmistress until 1976 and spent her retirement in a house in the school grounds until her death in 1993.
 Miss King's younger sister, Gwen, joined the school in 1939 and faithfully served the school until her death in 2000 at the age of ninety-nine.
-Miss King’s successor as Headmistress was Patsy Sumpter who came to the school in 1959 and worked alongside Miss King in various posts before succeeding her as Headmistress from 1976 until 1990.
+Miss King's successor as Headmistress was Patsy Sumpter, who came to the school in 1959 and worked alongside Miss King in various posts before succeeding her as Headmistress from 1976 until 1990.
 Alison Jones was appointed as successor to Patsy Sumpter, and the fifth Headmistress, Sarah Ryan, succeeded Miss Jones on Miss Jones's retirement in 2018 and stayed for two years.
-Joanne Croft was then the head until 2023, when she was replaced by an interim head to support the school through the merge with Headington School.
+Joanne Croft was then the head until 2023, when she was replaced by an interim head to support the school through the merger with Headington School.